Seminole Golf Club: History

 Throughout its history, the club has long been known as a golf club for the corporate elite.
 In 1947, the club's members included Joseph P. Kennedy, Henry Ford II, Jack Chrysler, Paul Mellon, Phillip Armour, John Pillsbury and Robert Vanderbilt.
 The club has also hosted kings and presidents: President Dwight D. Eisenhower was an honorary member, Presidents Gerald Ford and John F. Kennedy played it often; and the Duke of Windsor was a member.
 Henry Picard, winner of the 1938 Masters Tournament, was the professional at Seminole for 26 years and Ben Hogan spent a significant amount of time here playing and practicing.
 More recently, several media outlets reported in April 2020 that NFL great Tom Brady had joined the club, shortly after he moved from his longtime team of the New England Patriots to the Tampa Bay Buccaneers.
 Gerry McIlroy, father of golf professional Rory McIlroy is a member at Seminole.

+Seminole is one of five golf clubs that participates in an annual rotating-venue members-only golf tournament known as SCAPS; the other clubs are Augusta National Golf Club, Cypress Point Club, Pine Valley Golf Club, and San Francisco Golf Club.

 Following a period of relative neglect during and after World War II, Dick Wilson was commissioned to restore the course to its former glory.
 The original Ross greens were re-grassed and new bunkers were installed, which were intended to mimic the crests of waves on the adjacent Atlantic.
 In 2016, Bill Coore and Ben Crenshaw were tasked to carry out a three-year renovation of the course, which focused on the rebuilding of over 100 bunkers and exposed sandy expanses in the rough.
 The extent of the renovations over the years has remained relatively minor, and Seminole Golf Club, along with Pinehurst #2, are both considered by many to be Donald Ross' two masterpieces.

-In May 2020, amid the COVID-19 pandemic in the United States, the club hosted a charity skins game organized by Golf Channel, TaylorMade Driving Relief, between Rory McIlroy, Dustin Johnson, Rickie Fowler and Matthew Wolff, with proceeds supporting responses to the pandemic by the American Nurses Foundation and CDC Foundation.
+In May 2020, amid the COVID-19 pandemic in the United States, the club hosted a charity skins game organized by Golf Channel, TaylorMade Driving Relief, between Rory McIlroy, Dustin Johnson, Rickie Fowler and Matthew Wolff.
+Simulcast by NBC and NBCSN, the event supported responses to the pandemic by the American Nurses Foundation and CDC Foundation.
 It marked the first televised golf event in the United States since the aborted 2020 Players Championship, and the first televised event at the private club in its history.

 The club hosted the Walker Cup in May 2021, a 14–12 victory for the United States.